Hollywood legends Bergen, Fonda, Keaton and Steenburgen befriended while making Book Club movies - ExBulletin

 None took the film for granted either.

-They really understood how lucky they were to be together and do this, Simms said.
-Not everyone sends older women to Italy to make a film.
-I think they really felt that and it bonded them more deeply.
+They really understood how lucky they were to be together and do this,” Simms said.
+Not everyone sends older women to Italy to make a movie.
+I think they’ve really felt that and it bonded them more deeply.

 Steenburgen thought back to her early days in the late 1970s, looking at the women in the business who were only a generation ahead of her and wondering why there weren’t more opportunities. for them.